chhsdata/dataplaybook/2_assess.md

 ---
 ## Play 02.
 Assess: tools & capabilities

-This play will include a numeric score card that will assess a Department's current assets and capabilities—including technology and human resources–to leverage their data to help formulate program or policy solutions.
+This play focuses on assessing a Department’s current assets and capabilities—including technology and human resources–to leverage their data to help formulate program or policy solutions.
+The goal is to look at existing capabilities to address the problems or issues.

 * What data do you currently collect?
 * What technology can you leverage?
 * What data analytics tools do you have available within the Department or Agency?
 * What established processes can you leverage?

-The goal is to look at existing capabilities to address the problems or issues outlined.
+* What are the training needs?

+Identify staff development and training opportunities.
+See the Selected Training Resources in the Resource Library.

+>Assess the Department's readiness by **identifying the gaps and needs** in order to operationalize the data strategy.

 The capability assessment will help facilitate a conversation within the Department  to help catalog the various resources available in order to address the problems identified in the objective assessment.

->Assess the Department's readiness by **identifying the gaps and needs** in order to operationalize the data strategy.

 1. How do **programs or stakeholders** use data currently?
 What do they do with it?
 How do they use it to make decisions or produce products for external stakeholders?
 2. What are **limits** to either the data or the implementation solution?